matthewdau85/APGMS-Final/docs/accessibility-statement.md

 ## Testing Approach

-We evaluate accessibility on an ongoing basis using automated testing (Playwright with axe-core) and manual review.
-Automated checks are part of our continuous integration pipeline and run on every change.
-Failures block deployment until resolved.
+We evaluate accessibility on an ongoing basis using automated rendering checks (React server rendering with axe-informed assertions) and manual review.
+Automated checks run within our Node-based coverage harness on every change, and failures block deployment until resolved.

 ## Known Limitations